stef/libopaque/php7/README.md

 as seperate parameters to functions that need to handle IDs.

 ### `PkgConfig`

-Configuration of the envelope is handled via a simple array:
+Configuration of the envelope is handled via a simple array.

+The items in this array correspond to the envelope fields in this
+order: `skU`, `pkU`, `pkS`, `idU`, `idS`.
+Each item in this array must be one of the following constants:

+ - opaque_InSecEnv: the value is encrypted in the envelope,
+ - opaque_InClrEnv: the value is unencrypted in the envelope,
+ - opaque_NotPackaged: the value is not present in the envelope.

+Important to note is that the first value for the `skU` cannot be `InClrEnv` since this value is the clients secret key, and thus must either be encrypted or not packaged at all to be derived.
+For more information how `NotPackaged` values are derived see the main libopaque documentation.

+Example:
 ```
 $cfg=[opaque_InSecEnv, opaque_InSecEnv, opaque_InSecEnv, opaque_InSecEnv, opaque_InSecEnv];
 ```

-The items in this array correspond to the envelope fields in this
-order: `skU`, `pkU`, `pkS`, `idU`, `idS`.

 ### `App_Infos`